scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 These tools work well for configuring the operating system and application.
 They are not purpose-built for provisioning cloud infrastructure and platform services.

 ???
-**"Some of you might be thinking, that sounds great but what about this other tool that I use?
+**Some of you might be thinking, that sounds great but what about this other tool that I use?
 Why shouldn't I just use Ansible since we already have that?
 Or my people only do Powershell.
 These are all great tools.
 But none of them are specifically designed for provisioning tasks.**

 **Chef, Puppet and Ansible all work great in the context of your operating system and applications.
 It's true that you can do some cloud provisioning with each of these tools, but none of them really work as well as Terraform.
 And conversely, HashiCorp doesn't have a configuration management tool.
-Terraform works great with all of these tools.**"
+Terraform works great with all of these tools.**

 ---
 name: Native-Tools